chris1111/Linux-Logo-Collor-Degrade/README.md

 # Linux-Logo-Collor-Degrade

-I created IOS icons for 65 Linux distros
+I created IOS icons for 65 Linux distros, included windows10 and windows11.
 Use them as you wish, and hope you like it.

 Download ➤ [256](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/chris1111/Linux-Logo-Collor-Degrade/tree/main/256)